Version

 Reverse proxy configuration

-CloverDX Server instance can run behind a HTTP proxy that provides services such as logging, SSL termination, caching, load balancing, access control, etc. However, the proxy may break some parts of the CloverDX Sever console.
-For instance, the endpoint URL for Data Services will not show the public URL used in the web browser, but the internal URL of CloverDX Server instance, as seen by the proxy.
-That is because the Data Service endpoint URL is constructed from the incoming request and the request no longer comes from the client, but from the proxy.
+CloverDX Server instance can run behind an HTTP proxy that provides services such as logging, SSL termination, caching, load balancing, access control, etc. However, the proxy may interfere with some parts of the CloverDX Server Console.
+For instance, the endpoint URL for Data Services will not show the public URL used in the web browser, but the internal URL of the CloverDX Server instance, as seen by the proxy.
+That is because the Data Service endpoint URL is constructed from the incoming request and the request no longer comes from the client but from the proxy.

 As a workaround, you may configure the proxy to override the URL using the following HTTP headers: